LocalJoost/LocalJoost.github.io/_posts/2022-08-17-Intercepting-raw-air-taps-with-MRTK3--cross-platform-(Quest-2-and-HoloLens).markdown

 ```csharp
 LeftHand.selectActionValue.reference.action.performed += ProcessContext;
 ```
 Just like a reference that's dragged on your behaviour.
 So when the interaction profile comes, I can just tap this event in my service and be done with it.
-To be honest, I am more a proponent explicit access via code paths than implicit access via drag & drop Unity references anyway.
+To be honest, I am more a proponent of explicit access via code paths than via implicit access via drag & drop Unity references anyway.
 Moreover, a service like this can be mocked and tested.
 So for the moment, I think I will stick with accessing input events via this service after all.

 Project can be [downloaded from GitHub as usual](https://github.com/LocalJoost/MRKTAirTap/tree/crossplatairtap).